 Once you have a legal document drafted, it's important to have everyone read it, make sure everyone understands it (don't let anyone just skim through it!), and then have each member sign it.
 You can add weight to the contract by having an uninvolved third party witness the signatures (even more if the third party is a notary!)
 Your lottery pool manager should keep all of the copies.

 There may be local and state laws that influence your lottery pool agreement.
 Your state, your company, or your region may prohibit lottery pools.
 Be sure to speak with your company's legal or HR department if you aren't sure if you are allowed to start a pool.

 For some additional tips about writing a legally-binding written contract, read Essentials of Making a Business Contract.
 While the article is intended to cover business agreements, many of the tips apply to lottery pool contracts.

 Lottery Pool Contract Questions to Ask Before You Start

 Questions that your lottery pool agreement should cover

 Lottery pools are an effective way to boost your odds of winning the lottery without spending any additional money.
-They can also add fun to a workplace, bring neighbors closer together, and give members of any organization something to talk about.
-But all those benefits can be negated if you don't have a lottery pool contract.
+They can also raise morale in the workplace, bring neighbors closer together, and give members of an organization something to talk about.
+But there is also the potential for a lottery pool to cause hard feelings.
+To avoid this, you need a lottery pool contract.

 A lottery pool contract doesn't have to be extremely formal.
-The idea is to make sure that everyone knows, understands, and agrees to the rules that govern how the lottery pool is run.
-This can help you avoid lottery pool problems ranging from hurt feelings to accusations of fraud or lawsuits.
+The idea is to make sure that everyone knows, understands, and agrees to a set of rules.
+This can help you avoid lottery pool problems ranging from hurt feelings to lawsuits.